-Offers intervention to fathers; trains communities in engaging, assessing, and intervening with high-risk men; and conducts research to improve outcomes.
+Offers intervention to fathers, trains communities in engaging, assessing, and intervening with high-risk men, and conducts research to improve outcomes.

-Fatherhood Research to Practice Network
+Fatherhood Research and Practice Network

 Presents a 5-year national project that (1) promotes rigorous evaluation of fatherhood programs that serve low-income fathers, (2) expands the number of researchers and practitioners collaborating to evaluate fatherhood programs through in-person and virtual trainings, and (3) disseminates information, including new evaluation findings, that lead to effective fatherhood practice and evaluation research.